 This course is designed for those students in Grade 9/10 who have at least average skills in mathematics, reading, and writing.
 The course includes many abstract biological concepts that require some advanced mathematical skills.
 This is a lab science course that meets 7 periods in a 6-day rotation.

-COURSE #4900 Introduction to Physical Science COURSE #\$4900 with modifications
+COURSE #4900 Integrated Science COURSE #S4900 with modifications